rwilcox/my-learnings-docs/learning_kotlin.md

 someVariableHere.with {methodThatwillactonsomeVarariableHere} // can also be `run`
 ```
 (You could also do `with(someVariableHere) {lambdaStuff}` but that may be showing off a bit...)

-Scope functions: `let`, `run`, `also`, `with`, `apply`

-From Kotlin documentation:

-> `run`, `with`, and `apply` refer to the context object as a lambda receiver - by keyword this.

-> In turn, `let` and `also` have the context object as a lambda argument.
-If the argument name is not specified, the object is accessed by the implicit default name it. it is shorter than this and expressions with it are usually easier for reading.
-However, when calling the object functions or properties you don't have the object available implicitly like this.

 ### See also